Stocks slump on Wall Street as oil, inflation worries rise

 NEW YORK (AP) — Back down went stocks on Wall Street Thursday as global markets keep swinging on uncertainty about where inflation, interest rates and the global economy are heading.

-The S&P 500 slumped 1.4% in midday trading, on pace for its fifth drop in the last six days.
+The S&P 500 slumped 1.2% in afternoon trading, on pace for its fifth drop in the last six days.
 It marks another reversal for U.S. stocks, which just a day earlier surged to their biggest gain since June 2020 when a tumble for oil prices seemed to take some pressure off the world's high inflation.

 Oil's back-and-forth moves were just some of the waves of reports buffeting markets worldwide.
 The European Central Bank said high inflation will push it to wrap up its bond-buying program meant to boost its economy faster than expected.
 In the U.S., a report showed that consumer prices leaped 7.9% in February from a year earlier.
 It's the sharpest spike since 1982, though the reading was largely within expectations.